vasanthkumar18/SEM_8/README.md

 # SEM_8
-Contains all the assignments/ stuff from my 8th Semester, NIT Calicut ( CSE )
+Contains all the assignments/ stuff from my 8th Semester, NIT Calicut.